STATUS

 OF STOCKS

-If we are serious about maintaining the U.S.’s legacy as the world’s leader in managing sustainable fisheries, NOAA needs to recommit to rebuilding fisheries and provide better tools to help managers adapt to climate impacts.
+If we are serious about maintaining the U.S.’s legacy as the world’s leader in managing sustainable fisheries, we must maintain the full capacity of NOAA to carry out its mission and provide the latest science and expertise that we need to keep fisheries from the brink.

 Report Highlights